sinucep/kOS-Computer/Doc/KSP-BASIC.md

 ### WR
 Wait for the rover to stop before executing other commands.
 No paramenters.
 ### WAIT
-Wrapping of the Kerboscript WAIT.
+Wrapping of the Kerboscript _WAIT_.
 One parameter: seconds.
 ```
 WAIT 3.5
 ```